Down Syndrome

 Physical Activity

 Staying physically active is important for everyone’s health throughout their lifespan.
 It provides benefits to the whole body including the heart, brain, bones, and muscles!
-As cardiovascular issues are common for children with Down Syndrome, remaining physically active is very important for overall health.
+As cardiovascular issues are common for children with Trisomy 21, remaining physically active is very important for overall health.
 The current Canadian Physical Activity Guidelines recommend children engage in 60 minutes of moderate-to-vigorous physical activity every day.

-Studies show that children with Down Syndrome are less likely to participate in physical activity and meet recommended guidelines compared to their typically-developing peers.
+Studies show that children with Trisomy 21 are less likely to participate in physical activity and meet recommended guidelines compared to their typically-developing peers.
 Physiotherapy is a great tool to help bridge this gap!
 Physiotherapists can encourage physical activity by:

 • Identifying challenging aspects of movement